Python Data Type Conversion Tutorial

 ValueError: invalid literal for int() with base 10: 'fifteen'

-Remember what tuple and lists are?
+Remember what tuples and lists are?
 Lists and Tuples in Python are used to store a collection of homogeneous items.
-The difference between tuples and lists is that tuples are immutable, which means once defined, you cannot delete, add or edit any values inside it.
+The difference between tuples and lists is that tuples are immutable, which means that once defined, you cannot delete, add, or edit any values inside them.

 Why would you convert lists to tuples?

-That's because tuples are immutable data type and allows substantial optimization to the programs that you create.
+That's because tuples are immutable data types and allow substantial optimization to the programs that you create.

 And why would you convert tuples to lists?

 Maybe you want to make changes to the initial tuple.
-Thus, you can convert them to lists and then make the change, then convert them back to tuples.
+Thus, you can convert them to lists, make the change, and then convert them back to tuples.

 function to return a tuple version of the value passed to it, and similarly the list()